 We began scrolling through the index at the start of the film, a little bewildered when we came to the end of the index, and we didn’t find what we were looking for, my heart sank.
 Until we read that, the rest of the index was at the back of the film.
 Huhh!
 Why?
 So we began to scroll through the entire film.

 My first mistake at this point was letting my daughter control the cranky thingy to turn the film, that was the moment I began to feel like I was spinning in one of those teacups at the amusement park.
-My vertigo kicked into high gear and the image or rather blur of the microfilm pages rushing by me literally made me want to throw up.
-I had to walk away from the reader as my daughter continued; I was breaking out into a cold sweat.
+My vertigo kicked into high gear and the image or rather blur of the microfilm pages rushing by me made me want to throw up.
+I had to walk away from the reader as my daughter continued; I was breaking out in a cold sweat.

 When she arrived at the end, I attempted to sit down beside her and focus on the names in front of me, we skimmed through but by then I could have seriously laid down on the filthy floor to stop the room from spinning.
 I should’ve had a half a dozen martinis prior to my little excursion it would have come to the same conclusion.
-I refused look at the screen any more.
+I refused to look at the screen any more.
 I withdrew and we went home.
 I vowed to return to fight another day.
 I could tell my daughter was quite happy to call it quits early she was so over the microfilm reader.

 The following week another film arrived at the library so this was my opportunity to redeem myself.
 This time I scored the machine with the superior technology; it advanced the film with a press of the button and printed out copies.
 What a concept!
 I improved on my loading time and I was off.
 My second attempt with the microfilm reader was a much more pleasant experience not only was I able to keep my lunch intact, I brought home with me a copy of my fourth Great Grandfathers last will and testament.